-n) STORAGE
+n) Storage

 Adequate storage shall be provided both on site and off site to protect equipment from physical, chemical and ultra-violet ray damage.
 The storage shall be provided for current, replacement and emergency equipment organized for easy and orderly access.
 The storage shall be secure against unauthorized entry.

-o) COMMUNICATION
+o) Communication

 1) The following shall apply within the site: